flutter/website/src/get-started/install/macos.md

 ## Platform setup

-macOS supports developing Flutter apps in iOS, Android, and the web.
+macOS supports developing Flutter apps for iOS, Android, macOS itself and the web.
 Complete at least one of the platform setup steps now, to be able to build and run your first Flutter app.